 - Questions about policies and procedures are best directed to the GDCPH Program Admin Team (gdcph@mcmaster.ca).
-GDCPH program staff will sometimes direct inquiries to the Program Director.
+The GDCPH admin team will sometimes direct inquiries to the Program Director.
 GDCPH policies and procedures are summarized in this handbook and in the SGS Graduate Calendar. - Forms and additional materials are available in Avenue to Learn and on the School of Graduate Studies website.
 Contacts for specific inquiries can be found on the GDCPH website, or students can contact gdcph@mcmaster.ca for guidance. - Students may consult the Program Director regarding a variety of matters beyond routine procedural inquiries.
 These may include interpreting the applicability of regulations and policies, concerns about personal problems affecting work, or if the student wishes to deviate from regulations in consideration of a particular circumstance.
 In such cases of petitions for special consideration, the Program Director is normally required to approve the student's request, which is then adjudicated by the Vice Dean, Faculty of Health Sciences and Associate Dean of Graduate Studies (Health Sciences).
-As such, the support of the Program Director does not guarantee that a request for special consideration will be approved.
+As such, the support of the Program Director does not guarantee that a request for special consideration will be approved. - Students are encouraged to contact the admin team, course instructors, tutors, or the program director at any time if they require guidance.